ece362-purdue/proton-labs/lab4-adc-dma/README.md

 ![voltmeter.gif](images/voltmeter.gif)

+> [!NOTE]
+> The GIF above shows the decimal point merged with one of the digits.
+You may not have this in your own code, where it might show the decimal point on its own display ("ss6", or the 2nd 7-segment display from the left).
+Your template code will have an older version of `display_char_print` that doesn't implement this "merge".
+We welcome you to change the function to implement merging the decimal point as part of the first number on "ss7"/1st 7-segment display from the left.

 Answer the following questions with regards to your code:

 1. What register bits did you have to write to to enable the ADC FIFO?